Politics of Tamil Nadu: Celebrity worship

 Many people from the Tamil film industry are active in Tamil Nadu politics.
-Some of the Chief Ministers of Tamil Nadu like M. Karunanidhi, M. G. Ramachandran and J. Jayalalithaa have their background in the Tamil film industry.
+Some of the Chief Ministers of Tamil Nadu like Joseph Vijay, M. Karunanidhi, M. G. Ramachandran and J. Jayalalithaa have their background in the Tamil film industry.
 Kamal Haasan who enjoys a great stardom entered into Tamil Nadu politics in 2018 by starting his own political party.
 Rajinikanth who is enjoying a popular status in Tamil Nadu was in the race to start a political party in 2020, later reverted the decision due to health issues during covid pandemic.
 The worship of party leader by members is widely spread in Tamil Nadu, sometimes it reaches a fanatical level.
 This worship culture originates during the era of M.G.R.

 The youngsters were often a factor that changes the dynamic of Tamil Nadu politics, what can be seen in Anti-Hindi agitations of Tamil Nadu, 2013 Anti–Sri Lanka protests and 2017 pro-jallikattu protests.